 "Hello, this message is for [client name].
 I am [your name] from The Evaluation Center.
 I am contacting you about your continued participation in the GPRA health study.
 You may remember that we are scheduling follow-up surveys and will compensate you for your time.
-Please call us at [your TEC phone number] to schedule (or complete) your survey.
+Please call or text us at [your TEC phone number] to schedule (or complete) your survey.
 Thank you and we look forward to hearing from you."

 When you do leave a message, make it brief, introduce yourself and the organization, and state that the purpose of your call is to contact the participant.
-In order to avoid inadvertently revealing any client information, do not leave a voicemail message if you are contacting the client's back-up contacts.